FixedEffects/InteractiveFixedEffectModels.jl/README.md

 #### method
 Three methods are available

-- `:gs` (default) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy, as in the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).
+- `:gs` (default for interactive fixed effect models) This method fits a factor model by alternating regressions on loadings interacted with time dummy and factors interacted by id dummy, as in the [Gauss-Seidel method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method).

 - `:svd`.
 This method fits a factor model by computing the SVD on the matrix N x T, after imputing missing values by values predicted by the factor model fitted in the previous iteration.
 The `:svd` method requires that the initial dataset contains unique observations for a given pair id x time, and that there is enough RAM to store a matrix NxT.
 The `svd` method is fast when T/N is small and when the number of missing values is small.

-- Optimization methods (such as `:gradient_descent`, `:bgfgs` and `:l_bgfs`).
+- Optimization methods (such as `:gradient_descent`, `:momentum_gradient_descent`).
 These methods estimate the model by directly minimizing the sum of squared residuals using the Package Optim.

+The default for factor models is `:momentum_gradient_descent` and the default for interactive fixed effects is `:gs`.
 You may find some speed comparisons [here](benchmark/benchmark.md)